 Now it's time to choose your own adventure!
-Your mission is, quite simply, to have fun with Scratch and implement a project of your choice (be it an animation, a game, interactive art, or anything else), subject only to the following requirements.
+Your mission is, quite simply, to have fun with Scratch and implement a project of your choice (be it an animation, a game, interactive art, or anything else), subject only to the following requirements (which, to be clear, must all be implemented in order to obtain full Scope points).

-- Your project must have at least two sprites, at least one of which must resemble something other than a cat. - Your project must have at least three scripts total (i.e., not necessarily three per sprite). - Your project must use at least one condition, one loop, and one variable. - Your project must use at least one sound. - Your project should be more complex than most of those demonstrated in lecture (many of which, though instructive, were quite short) but it can be less complex than, say,

-Pikachu's Pastry Catch and Ivy's Hardest Game.
-As such, your project should probably use a few dozen puzzle pieces overall.
+- Your project must have at least two sprites, at least one of which must resemble something other than a cat. - Your project must have at least three scripts total (i.e., not necessarily three per sprite). - Your project must use at least one condition, one loop, and one variable. - Your project must use at least one sound. - Your project should be more complex than some basic examples, but it can be less complex than, say, Pikachu's Pastry Catch and Ivy's Hardest Game.
+As such, your project should probably use at least a few dozen puzzle pieces overall.